 Brasses: Ardingly, brass (attr); Stopham (alterations)

 John Marshall (1816-90) was born at Boxgrove and in 1851 he was working in Brighton.
 By 1871 he had moved to Portfield in the parish of Oving on the outskirts of Chichester, where he worked for Sir George G Scott as clerk of works during the reconstruction of the tower and spire of the cathedral.
-In 1874 he was still a builder, but had moved into the city (KD) and by 1878 (KD) he was in business at Midhurst, where his wife had been born.
-This was still the case in 1881 and he died there.
+In 1874 he was still a builder, but had moved into the city (KD) and by 1878 (ibid) he was in business at Midhurst, where his wife had been born.
+He was still there in 1881 and and also died there.
 Though mainly a contractor, e g for the restoration of St Pancras, Chichester (B 27 p354), he appears to have acted as architect for the restoration of East Dean (W).

 Restored: East Dean (W) (1870-71)